 Engineering communication is integrated into this semester-long series of hands-on laboratory exercises through lab summaries, project proposals, team design reports, and presentations.
 Students apply the engineering design process to communication by focusing on the needs of their users and then appropriately summarizing, organizing, and presenting the information.

-Junior Year: UPCP Communication Courses
+Junior Year: Technical/Professional Communication Requirement

 ECE students are required to complete stand alone professional and technical communications course at the junior-level.
 This course is a prerequisite for Senior Design.
 Students have two options for satisfying the junior-level communications course requirement; (1) ECE 3005, a traditional in-class learning option, or (2) ECE 3005 CIR, an out-of-classroom option for students participating in approved co-curricular.